tatsuhirosugisawa/study_joke_with_translator/README.md

 ### 5. Enjoy!
 Now you can search for word meanings and learn English with jokes in the app.
 This version has a clearer structure and more specific instructions for setting up and running the project.

+Note: I don't use css in this project